jrom876/Python_Person/README.md

 See: https://github.com/jrom876/Person_check for the latest C version.

-Since then (three weeks ago as of this writing) the python version has evolved into this ambitious project which creates the framework for a Person-class .txt file to database converter with unit testing, using sqlite3.
+Since then (three weeks ago as of this writing) the python version has evolved into this project which creates the framework for a Person-class .txt file to database converter with unit testing, using sqlite3.

 The current python version has: